cheese-cracker/cheese-cracker.github.io/content/about.md

 #### About Me

-Hi, I'm a ~~Maths and Electonics & Instrumentation student at BITS Pilani~~ Software Engineer at VISA.
+Hi, I'm a ~~Maths and Electonics & Instrumentation student at BITS Pilani~~ Founding Engineer at an AI-enabled B2B Marketing Platform.

 In the past, I have worked on interesting personal and professional projects.

-Experimenting with new software and learning new things like [polyphasic sleeping](https://www.polyphasic.net), [computational geometry](https://www.youtube.com/playlist?list=PLubYOWSl9mIvTio-1bXWnhE9LdeXfox1z) and [accounting 101](https://www.youtube.com/playlist?list=PLUkh9m2BorqmKaLrNBjKtFDhpdFdi8f7C) interest me!
+Experimenting with new software and learning new things like [polyphasic sleeping](https://web.archive.org/web/20240102214241/https%3A%2F%2Fwww.polyphasic.net%2F), [computational geometry](https://www.youtube.com/playlist?list=PLubYOWSl9mIvTio-1bXWnhE9LdeXfox1z) and [accounting 101](https://www.youtube.com/playlist?list=PLUkh9m2BorqmKaLrNBjKtFDhpdFdi8f7C) interest me!

 Hopefully, this site will prove useful in sharing ideas and notes.